-9.3.1.1.
-Provides guidance to the System Incident Commander to address potential impacts on corporate reputation, as appropriate.
+- 9.3.1.1.
+Provides guidance to the System Incident Commander to address potential impacts on corporate reputation, as appropriate. - 9.3.1.2.
+Facilitate CMT meetings.

-- 9.3.2.1.
-Request that the Vice President of Emergency Planning, Business Resilience, and Operations Support escalate the Emergency to Crisis Management Team (CMT) Chairperson and indicate the need for Crisis Management Team (CMT) activation as required. - 9.3.2.2.
-Notifies CMT of impending Emergency for Emergencies anticipated to reach the proper classification (e.g. Type 1 event in Massachusetts for electric and Class III Emergency in New York for electric). - 9.3.2.3.
+9.3.2.1.
+Request that the Vice President of Emergency Planning and Electric Services escalate the Emergency to Crisis Management Team (CMT) Chairperson and indicate the need for Crisis Management Team (CMT) activation as required.

+- 9.3.2.2.
+Notifies CMT of impending Emergency for Emergencies expected to require their support (e.g. Type 1 event in Massachusetts for electric and Class III Emergency in New York for electric). - 9.3.2.3.
 Conducts regular communications with the CMT beginning two days in advance of an anticipated Emergency where they: - Keep CMT apprised of the preparation and restoration strategy; - Inform CMT of any potential impacts on corporate reputation; and - Seek guidance to address any potential impacts on corporate reputation as appropriate. - 9.3.2.4.
-Provides situational updates to the CMT once the Emergency occurs and the System EOC is opened where they: - Inform CMT of any potential impact to corporate reputation; and - Seek guidance to address any potential impacts on corporate reputation as appropriate. - 9.3.2.5.
-Vice President of Emergency Planning, Business Resilience, and Operations Support Activate the CMT upon request of Incident Commander - 9.3.2.6.
-Facilitate CMT meetings
+Provides situational updates to the CMT once the Emergency occurs and the System EOC is opened where they: - Inform CMT of any potential impact to corporate reputation; and - Seek guidance to address any potential impacts on corporate reputation as appropriate

+9.3.3.
+Vice President of Emergency Planning and Electric Services